CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab 1.md

       ```

 1. Add the following code block that calls the **Document Intelligence Analyze Layout API** on the uploaded document.
-Replace **endpoint and key values** with the ones we have copied in the notepad earlier.
+Replace **endpoint, key value and model name** with the ones we have copied in the notepad earlier.

    ```

    # This is the call to the Document Intelligence endpoint
        endpoint = r"Your Document Intelligence Endpoint"
        apim_key = "Your Document Intelligence Key"
-       post_url = endpoint + ""
+       post_url = endpoint + "/formrecognizer/documentModels/**<MODEL-NAME>**:analyze?api-version=2023-02-28-preview"
        source = myblob.read()

        headers = {